Last updated: 23 June 2021

 A funeral plan can help protect you and your family from this.

 Funerals are expensive, but this isn't new news.
 A big price tag doesn't mean that you need to arrange one within the next hour, right?
 Well, like we said before, procrastination is not always a good idea.
-These costs have been going up - In the last 10 years, funeral costs increased at an approximate rate of 62%*.
+These costs have been going up - The average cost of a basic funeral increased 1.7% since 2019 - and 128% since 2004*.

 How can you avoid these ever-rising costs?
 By arranging a funeral plan.